Dongheon97/Dongheon97/README.md

 ### Hi there 👋

-Hi, My name is Dongheon Lee.
+My name is Dongheon Lee.
 You can call me Dongheon.
 I was born in Sejong.
 At the moment, I live in Deajeon.
 I like sports like soccer.
 In the future, I want to study Machine Learing and Artificial Intelligence at image processing.

 - 🔭 I’m currently studying Computer Science and Engineering at the CNU in Deajeon, Korea.